tmtsoftware/osw-examples/lscs-example/docs/src/main/index.md

 This section describes the overall design of this code and the responsibilities of each component.
 The previous figure is referenced.

-### Segment Assembly
+### Segments Assembly

-The Segment Assembly is a CSW Assembly that receives commands in the form of CSW Setups.
-In this demonstration implementation a Setup is constructed for each command in the SegmentHcdCmdDict_20210902.pdf document (for more information on the construction of Setup commands, see @ref:[Setup Input/Output](./input-output.md)).
+The Segments Assembly is a CSW Assembly that receives commands in the form of CSW Setups.
+In this demonstration implementation a Setup is constructed for a subset of the commands in the SegmentHcdCmdDict_20210902.pdf document (for more information on the construction of Setup commands, see @ref:[Setup Input/Output](./input-output.md)).
 As shown in the previous figure, these Setups can be constructed in many clients including: a future M1CS Engineering UI, a Sequencer Script, esw-shell, or test code.

-The job of the Segment Assembly in this case is minimal.
+The job of the Segments Assembly in this case is minimal.
 It receives an Assembly Setup and creates a Setup for the Segment HCD.
 It then sends the HCD Setup to the HCD and waits asynchronously for a SubmitResponse.
 When the SubmitResponse is received from the HCD, it forwards it to the caller.

-### Segment HCD
+### Segments HCD

-The Segment HCD is the component that keeps track of connections to the segments.
-It receives HCD Setups.
+The Segments HCD is the component that keeps track of connections to the segments.
+It receives HCD Setups, typically from the Segments Assembly, but any client can send a properly formatted HCD Setup to the Segments HCD.
 In this implementation, there is one command called `lscsDirectCommand`.
 An instance of this command contains a formatted LSCS command String converted by the Assembly along with the destination, which can be a single segment, or all segments.

+The Segments HCD's only job is to handle these Setups by sending the formatted command to one or all of the configured segments and waiting for completion, which may be successful or an error.

-The Segment HCD uses an actor called the SegComMonitor to send and wait for responses from the segments.
+The Segments HCD uses an actor called the SegComMonitor to send and wait for responses from the segments.
 Assuming all segments complete successfully, the monitor sends a CSW Completed SubmitResponse to the caller, which in the operational case is the Segment Assembly.
 If an Error is received from a Segment, an Error SubmitResponse is returned to the caller.

-When Segment HCD starts up, during its initialization, it creates connections to the segments.
+When Segments HCD starts up, during its initialization, it creates connections to the segments.
 In the simulation the number of segments created in each sector is specified by a configuration value in the resource.conf file block as shown below.
 Setting the value segments to 82 results in a full mirror configuration.
-Each sector always gets the same number of segments.
+Each of the 6 sectors (A-F) always gets the same number of segments.
+For instance if the configuration value is 2, the segments A1, B1, C1, D1, E1, F1, A2, B2, C2, D2, E2, F2 are created.
+The external socket connection is made when the segment is created.

+The following snippet shows the configuration section of reference.conf.

 ```scala
 m1cs {